PRODYNA/go-rest-mock/README.md

 ## TODOs

-* Flags for cli command, path for json files, debug mode etc.
+* Flags for cli command, debug mode
-* Configured resposne for errors
+* Configured response for errors
 * Json validation flag for request
 * Body with different content than json with property bodyRef
 * Dockerfile
 * More tests
 * Using go template engine for dynamic responses
-* Using go plugins (go 1.8 needd) for more dynamic responses
+* Using go plugins for more dynamic responses

 ## Precedence of matching